RepubIique/rxjs-snake/README.md

 2. `npm install`
 3. `npm run build`

-The point your web browser at the index.html file.
+Then point your web browser to *index.html*